drytoastman/scorekeeperfrontend/README.md

 The command `./gradlew` will build an uber-jar with all the necessary classes and data in one jar file in ./build/libs/

-`org.wwscc.tray.TrayApplications` is the default class to start execution from.
-TrayApplication sits in the system tray and is repsonsible for starting and monitoring the backend docker containers (database, webserver, etc) and if using docker-machine to run containers, it will open forwarding ports across the VirtualBox boundary.
-It also provides the status windows with backend and sync status, menus, etc.
+`org.wwscc.system.ScorekeeperSystem` is the default class to start execution from.
+ScorekeeperSystem is repsonsible for starting and monitoring the backend docker containers (database, server, etc) It also provides the status windows with backend and sync status, menus, etc.